Stampede Pest Control

 Flying ants vs. termites

 Carpenter ants fly when they are swarming to mate and start a new nest.
-If you see a flying ant, it could be a carpenter ant — they look like flying termites.
-The best way to distinguish the difference is to look for wings on the ground or to look closely at the insects with a magnifying glass to see their body shape, color, and antennae.
+If you see a flying ant, it could be a carpenter ant, which looks a lot like a flying termite.
+The best way to tell them apart is to look for wings on the ground or to look closely at the insects with a magnifying glass to see their body shape, color, and antennae.

 Not sure what you have?